spdk/spdk.github.io/development.md

 * Ben Walker
 * Tomek Zawadzki

+Additionally, SPDK has two maintainers focused on the spdk-csi project:

+* Yibo Cai
+* Antti Kervinen

 The bulk of this technical oversight is achieved through reviewing and approving patches.
 Patches must receive +2 votes from two core maintainers and a +1 vote from the SPDK automated test pool before it can be committed.
 Only core maintainers have the ability to add a +2 vote and commit patches.
 Core